 There are few things worse than a psychiatric patient sitting idle in an emergency room bed.
 As a last resort, these patients have come in dire need of treatment, only to sometimes sit waiting for hours upon hours.
 With a nationwide shortage of psychiatrics, this has unfortunately turned into a commonality at hospital emergency rooms across the country.
+That’s where ER telepsychiatry can help.

 In the past few months, I have noticed a spike in the number of requests we have been getting from hospital systems asking us about telepsychiatric consultations.
 Most of these groups have the same common questions: